Choosing restaurant bar stools is a distinct process from selecting stools for personal use in a kitchen.

 The width of the seat is a determining factor when thinking about comfort vs space.

-If you have the space or your goal is to keep the customer there longer, we recommend a wider seat.
-Our big and tall collection has bigger seats.
+If you have the space or your goal is to keep the customer there longer, we recommend a wider seat which is typically 19 inches or wider.

 If you don’t have space or your goal is to get customers in and out quickly, we recommend a narrower seat.